"You look happy.”

 Eva sighed, set her bag on her desk, and walked over to find out why Uncle Dave wanted to see her so urgently.

 "Hey,” she greeted her uncle as she walked into his attractive corner office.
 Uncle Dave sat behind a large, mahogany desk.
 The silver in his hair shined in the morning sun that gleamed through the huge windows.
 A familiar expression of affection lit up his face, but quickly reverted back to contagious worry.
 Her stomach tightened.
 "Is everything OK?”

 "I’m not sure.”
-He handed her a paper marked with the Stanton Enterprises logo.
+He handed her a paper marked with the Stanford Enterprises logo.

 She scanned through the document, rushing to find the words that might explain his discomfort.